🔼The name YHWH: Summary

 God is utterly abstract and cannot be known by a mind that doesn't know how to think in abstract terms, which is an ability that we obtain by reading and by reading only (Romans 10:17).
 God is not in orthodoxy, not in instructions, not in methods, not in rituals, not in feelings and certainly not in blinding ecstasy.
 God is certainly not in a reversion back to hieroglyphs (modern icons and emojis), certainly not in YouTube clips, certainly not in sterile virtual realities or gaming environments.
 God is revealed by the unfathomable diversity and unpredictability of living nature (Romans 1:20), and in a constant exposure to the names of things.

-God cannot be revealed by information.
+God cannot be revealed by a limited data set, even if there is only one bit missing.
 God cannot be represented by any graven image, not even when that graven image is sculpted from the best teachings by the most gifted visionaries.
 God can only be known by living, by having a living mind that walks and runs and plays and dances.

 All private things are part of the body: all flesh, all blood, all observations, all sensations, all feelings no matter how elated.
 Spiritual "things" are things that only exist in two or more minds at once.
 Spirituality has nothing to do with our own sensations or private feelings, no matter how "spiritual" they may seem.
 Spirituality has to do with words, with the agreed names of things, with a shared experience of created reality, calm and composed.
 Love, ultimately, is a unified state of many minds, and minds only unify via words.

 Paths are formed when people find their way, and others follow and begin to pave that way and build inns and restaurants and secondary infrastructures and all that.
 The Bible is a path that was formed over many centuries from the millions of footsteps of writers and editors and readers.
 A single human mind that exposes herself to the Bible (and that includes her peer's private perspectives on the Bible) is like a quantum particle that always covers all possible trajectories, or like water that continuously flows in and out of all pores and pathways.
-A mind like that is transformed according to the fabric of the Bible, and becomes one with it, with all others, and ultimately with God (John 17:20-26).
+A mind like that is transformed according to the fabric of the Bible, and becomes one with it, with all others, and ultimately with God (John 17:20-26, 2 Peter 1:4, 1 Corinthians 6:17).

 🔼Etymology of the name YHWH

-The name YHWH may be an artificial construct of the Hebrew language's available vowels, which would be equivalent to our A-E-I-O-U. Better yet, the name YHWH may actually be YHW(H), where the final H is a common suffix that indicates formation (ever-growing place of, ever-expanding house of — a similar final H occurs with the name Pharaoh), and the first three letters the "name" by which the alphabet was known in Hebrew, equivalent to our English "name" for the alphabet: the alpha-beta, or the ABC.
+The name YHWH may be an artificial construct of the Hebrew language's available vowels, י, (yod), ה, (he), and ו, (waw), which would be equivalent to our A-E-I-O-U. Better yet, the name YHWH may actually be YHW-H, where the final H is an artificial suffix that indicates formation (ever-growing place of, ever-expanding house of).
+A similar final H occurs with the name פערה (parao), that is Pharaoh, whose final syllable "-Oh" derives from the Egyptian word for "great" or "greatness".
+This means that only the first three letters YHW form the actual Name, which in turn may have originated as the term by which the alphabet was known in Hebrew, equivalent to our English "name" for the alphabet: the alpha-beta, or the ABC.

 If YHW is indeed the Hebrew way of saying ABC, the reason why the pronunciation of the Name was lost becomes immediately clear: it was never lost because it never existed.
 Since each of the three letters Y-H-W can either be pronounced as a vowel or as a consonant, the Name has eight possible basic pronunciations (including EEAAOO and Yahoo and YahaWa), and by choosing one we deny the other seven and simultaneously demonstrate that we don't actually know the Name.